microsoft/BotFramework-WebChat/samples/01.getting-started/k.direct-line-token/README.md

 To keep things simple, this sample generates a random user ID on the server-side and binds it to the Direct Line token.
 While this mitigates impersonation concerns, the downside is that users will have a different ID every time they talk to the bot.

-## Content of the `.env` files
+## Content of the local environment files

-The `.env` file hold the environment variable critical to run the service.
+The `.env` / `appsettings.json` files hold the environment variable critical to run the service.
 These are usually security-sensitive information and must not be committed to version control.
-Although we recommend to keep them in [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), for simplicity of this sample, we would keep them in `.env` files.
+Although we recommend to keep them in [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), for simplicity of this sample, we would keep them in local environment files.

-To ease the setup of this sample, here is the template of `.env` files.
+To ease the setup of this sample, here is the template of the local environment files for each language.

+<details><summary>JavaScript</summary>

 ### `/bot/.env`